buahaha/aa-memberaudit/README.md

 ### memberaudit_stats

 This command returns current statistics as JSON, i.e. current update statistics and app totals.
+This includes:

+- App totals with number of active users and characters
+- List of periodic celery tasks
+- Statistics about last update per ring, including:
+  - total duration
+  - est. throughput in characters per hour
+  - indicator if update was completed within time boundaries

 ### memberaudit_update_characters